JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 ```
 Note that for the second dataset, no indices for **city** and **day** exist.
 These are only created for the seed dataset, since that dataset forms the groundtruth about which `city-day` entries are part of the cube.
-(Dataset that provides the groundtruth about which Cells are in the cube is called the **seed dataset**).

 If you look at the file tree, you can see that the second dataset is completely separated.
 This is useful to copy/backup parts of the cube.